 Consideration of legislation to establish a DNI/NID will undoubtedly focus on the extent of this official's authorities to coordinate all intelligence agencies, and, given their size and importance, the NSA, NRO, and NGA will receive close attention.
-As noted above, the DCI has for some years had certain authorities for the entire Intelligence Community.28 Presumably, at least these authorities will be transferred to the DNI/NID.
-These authorities do not, however, include the authority to appoint and dismiss heads of intelligence agencies of the Defense Department, to execute all funds appropriated for the National Foreign Intelligence Program,29 or to transfer funds and personnel among different intelligence activities over the objections of relevant department heads.
-Whether such authorities are to be added to those that the DCI currently possesses is likely to be controversial.
+As noted above, the DCI has for some years had certain authorities for the entire Intelligence Community.29 Presumably, at least these authorities will be transferred to the DNI/NID.
+These existing authorities do not, however, include the authority to appoint and dismiss heads of intelligence agencies of the Defense Department, to execute all funds appropriated for the National Foreign Intelligence Program,30 or to transfer funds and personnel among different intelligence activities over the objections of relevant department heads.
+Whether such authorities are to be added to those that the DCI currently possesses is controversial.

 Depending on the approach taken, a DNI/NID could have only the current community-wide authorities of the DCI, in which case some observers would argue that the same tensions that have long existed would persist and the DNI/NID would lack authority to resolve differences and ensure necessary coordination.
 If the DNI/NID were to possess an expansive version of "authority, direction, and control" over defense agencies, the role of the Secretary of Defense could be significantly diminished and, some observers would argue, the relationship between defense intelligence agencies and the operating forces would be deleteriously affected.
-Proposals that would "double-hat" a subordinate to the DNI/NID to serve simultaneously as the Under Secretary of Defense for Intelligence could place this
+Proposals that would "double-hat" a subordinate to the DNI/NID to serve simultaneously as the Under Secretary of Defense for Intelligence could place this official in a difficult, if not untenable, position should the Secretary and DNI/NID have differing approaches to important issues.